 - What do your guests want to see?

 - Which strategy will best complement the business mix?

 - How will strategies affect connected channels and distribution partners?

 - How does your strategy integrate with your channels?

 - Who are the experts that can help determine the right strategy?

-Let’s take the first question as an example.
-Certain guests will prefer or be accustomed to particular pricing methods.
-For instance, some may like a cost breakdown of their stay by day, while others are happy with a rate for their entire stay.
-This is where either Daily Pricing or Length of Stay pricing strategies might come into play.
+What do we mean by this?
+Let’s take a closer look at the first question as an example.
+Certain guests will prefer or be accustomed to seeing particular pricing methods: some may like a cost breakdown of their stay per day, while others are happy with a total cost for their entire stay.
+So, this is where either Daily Pricing or Length of Stay pricing strategies might come into play.

-With all that in mind, the first priority of pricing should be forecasting.
-This way you can predict demand so you can get travellers to book early.
-Then you can raise rates later as availability drops and demand increases.
-(This is an ideal pricing structure known as the “ascending model” whereby pricing increases closer to an arrival day.)
+Bearing in mind the above, the first priority and most important step of pricing strategies for hotels should be forecasting.
+This way you can predict demand and set prices based on raising hotel room rates as availability drops and demand increases, encouraging travellers to book early.
+This is an ideal pricing structure known as the “ascending model” whereby pricing increases closer to an arrival day.)
 We’ll talk more about forecasting and analysis later.

 Here’s a list of the most common and effective pricing strategies you can employ at your hotel.